design system

 Beyond the Basics: Extra Technologies and Tools

-Thus far we have listed the 5 foundational aspects of web development, HTML, CSS, Javascript, Databases and a Programming language.
+Thus far, we have listed the five foundational aspects of web development, HTML, CSS, Javascript, Databases and a Programming language.
 On top of these fundamentals, other tools, best practices and technologies exist that assist with development.
-For example, Git, hosting, npm, sass, less, HTTP and many more.
+For example, Git, npm, sass, less, HTTP, etc.

 Remember, the key to mastery lies not in mastering every tool available but in selecting the ones that fit with your project.
 Happy coding!